Social login

-Social login is a form of single sign-on using existing information from a social networking service such as Facebook, Twitter or Google, to sign into a third party website instead of creating a new login account specifically for that website.
-It is designed to simplify logins for end users as well as provide more and more reliable demographic information to web developers.
+Social login is a form of single sign-on using existing information from a social networking service such as Facebook, Twitter or Google, to login to a third party website instead of creating a new login account specifically for that website.
+It is designed to simplify logins for end users as well as provide more reliable demographic information to web developers.

 How social login works

 Social login links accounts from one or more social networking services to a website, typically using either a plug-in or a widget.
 By selecting the desired social networking service, the user simply uses his or her login for that service to sign on to the website.
 This, in turn, negates the need for the end user to remember login information for multiple electronic commerce and other websites while providing site owners with uniform demographic information as provided by the social networking service.
 Many sites which offer social login also offer more traditional online registration for those who either desire it or who do not have an account with a compatible social networking service (and therefore would be precluded from creating an account with the website).